mishaevtikhiev/evtikhiev.github.io/_pages/about.md

 The overarching theme of [my studies](https://areyde.com/publications/) is mining large corpora of existing source code and analyzing them to discover various patterns and dependencies, better understand how developers write software, and create tools that can help them do it more efficiently.
 While
 I was lucky to participate in a number of [practical collaborations](https://areyde.com/tools/), my personal interest leans closer to the analytical and the descriptive side of things.
-Oftentimes, I also help my colleagues in designing their studies and writing papers.
+I also help my colleagues in designing their studies and writing papers, and generally enjoy various kinds of writing, administrative, and supporting work.
 My main interests in the domain of software engineering are:

 * code clones,
 * open-source software licenses,